event4u-app/data-helpers/starlight/src/content/docs/main-classes/dto-comparison.md

 Data Helpers provides two DTO implementations, each optimized for different use cases:

 - **LiteDto** - Maximum performance with minimal overhead
-- **SimpleDto** - Full-featured with validation, type casting, and advanced features
+- **SimpleDto** - Full-featured with validation, type casting and advanced features

 ## Quick Overview